President Biden pardons his son Hunter Biden - Local News 8

 The president said his political opponents in Congress “instigated” the charges “to attack me and oppose my election.”

-“I hope Americans will understand why a father and a President would come to this decision,” he said in the statement.
+He said in his statement, “I believe in the justice system, but as I have wrestled with this, I also believe raw politics has infected this process and it led to a miscarriage of justice. … I hope Americans will understand why a father and a President would come to this decision.”

 Hunter Biden was convicted by a jury in June of illegally buying and possessing a gun, after a gut-wrenching trial that delved into his drug abuse and family dysfunction.
 He then pleaded guilty in September to nine tax offenses, stemming from $1.4 million in taxes that he didn’t pay while spending lavishly on escorts, strippers, cars and drugs.